ammodramus/mope/README.md

 Installation
 ---------------

-For install the most up-to-date version of `mope`, clone this repository and use Python and distutils:
+To install the most up-to-date version of `mope`, clone this repository and use Python and distutils:

 ```